OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

     Pulicomorpha, a genus, not GBIF Pulicomorpha, a suborder.
     Both taxa are insects.)

- 1. Prefer to align n' to n if they overlap in at least one taxon.
+ 1. Prefer to align n' to n if they overlap.
-    A bit more carefully: if n' has a descendant aligned to a descendant of n.
+    Stated a bit more carefully: if n' has a descendant aligned to a descendant of n.

     (Example: need example.
 Scyphocoronis goes to Millotia instead of Scyphocoronis ?)